-After accepting a spot on the waitlist, many students just “sit” there—rarely do students continue to communicate with the school and go above and beyond in showing them they are their number one choice.
+After accepting a spot on the waitlist, many students “sit” there — rarely do students continue to communicate with the school and go above and beyond in showing them they are their number one choice.

-The “sitting” method makes sense for many students, and especially students at schools that take very few students from the waitlist.
-But, for students who want to increase their likelihood of being admitted, “working” the waitlist can do exactly that – it can work.
+The “sitting” method makes sense for many students, especially schools that take very few students from the waitlist.
+But, for students who want to increase their likelihood of being admitted, “working” the waitlist can do precisely that — it can work.

-Before getting to work implementing waitlist strategies, it is important that students deposit at their current top choice school (so a school where they have been admitted), and get excited about the prospect of attending.
+Before implementing waitlist strategies, it is essential that students deposit at their current top choice school (so, a school where they have been admitted) and get excited about attending.
 They should join the Class of 2024 Facebook groups.
-These forums are often very informative and fun and can help students take their minds off their waitlist status.
+These forums are often informative and fun and can help students take their minds off their waitlist status.

 How to get off of a college waitlist

 I also suggest getting familiar with the available college waitlist data.
 How many students do school X offer spots on the waitlist?
 How many accept their spot, and more importantly, how many does school X ultimately admit?
 Some of these numbers are dismal, but it is best to know what you are up against rather than sit hopefully in the dark.